- What We Do

 Jira and Salesforce are a good pairing for many service-based businesses, particularly those that serve clients and customers on a day-to-day basis over long periods of time.

 The Jira integration with Salesforce is pretty straightforward — if you have admin access to your Jira instance, you can connect the two services through Jira’s Add-ons function, using the Connector for Salesforce & Jira app.
 It seems pretty simple, but there are many moving parts to consider in both services, so you may want to work with an experienced integration professional to get the most out of a Jira and Salesforce integration.

 Your finance department will undoubtedly appreciate a strong integration between your sales operations and their accounting software.

-QuickBooks is another popular service with its own app marketplace, called (somewhat plainly) QuickBooks Apps.
+QuickBooks is another popular service with its own app marketplace, called QuickBooks Apps.
 To integrate Salesforce with QuickBooks, your organization will need a QuickBooks Online Advanced account.
 Admin access will let you install and configure the Salesforce Connector by QuickBooks app in your QuickBooks instance.

 Once you’ve installed Salesforce Connector by QuickBooks, you can configure the integration to feed your finance team accurate real-time data based on your sales team’s efforts.
 Data errors in your accounting software can be extremely risky and costly if not caught and corrected, so you may want to have this process managed by a Salesforce expert.
-Testing your QuickBooks integration right away can save you many future headaches — but the same can be said of any other app you’ll integrate with Salesforce.
+Testing your QuickBooks integration right away can save you many future headaches — but the same can be said of any other app you will integrate with Salesforce.